similicious/homelab/README.md

-# Raspberry-Pi Homeserver
+# Homelab

-This repository contains the configuration of my RaspberryPi homeserver, automated with Ansible.
+This repository contains the configuration of my homelab, automated with Ansible.

 ## Prerequisites